contagon/handbook/handbook/32-repentance-and-membership-councils.md

 ### 32.11.2 Personal Counseling with the Bishop or Stake President

-In some membership councils, leaders may determine that the member is not in good standing﻿—but that formal membership restrictions are not warranted.
+In some membership councils, leaders may determine that the member is not in good standing—but that formal membership restrictions are not warranted.
 In these instances, the council may decide that the person should receive personal counseling and correction from the bishop or stake president.
 This counseling may include informal membership restrictions as outlined in [32.8.3](32-repentance-and-membership-councils.md#3283-informal-membership-restrictions).

 Personal counseling and informal membership restrictions are not an option when a council is held for the sins listed in [32.6.1](32-repentance-and-membership-councils.md#3261-when-a-membership-council-is-required).